jcarmfran/jcarmfran.github.io/_posts/2024-04-20-Leveraging_Deep_Learning_for_Pneumonia_Detection.md

+---
-# Leveraging Deep Learning for Pneumonia Detection in Pediatric Chest X-Rays: A Deep Dive
+title: Leveraging Deep Learning for Pneumonia Detection in Chest X-Rays
-### This is my personal project
+date: 2024-04-24 10:31 -0500
+categories: [Deep Learning, Medical Imaging, Project Walkthrough]
+tags: [tensorflow, walkthrough, personal project, medical imaging]
+author: Francisco Carmona
+---

+## In this blog, we’ll dive into the entire process of creating a robust pneumonia detection system using deep learning techniques.
+By the end, we'll have developed and deployed a fully functional web app that can assess whether an uploaded X-ray image shows signs of pneumonia.

 **Project Overview**